jefang123/lunar_lander/README.md

 ## Wireframe

-Canvas screen will be in the center, with portfolio, github and linkedIn links to the right.
+Centered Canvas with portfolio, github and linkedIn links to the right.
-Navigation and volume control will be under canvas.
+Navigation and volume control in canvas instruction screen.

 ## Technologies
 Canvas
 HTML

-TODO: Backend for highscore?
+TODO: Backend for highscore

 ## Timeline